All about horsehair in mattresses

-Aside from the durability aspects as described above, it has to be the ventilation properties that puts this product into a league of its own.
-Horsehair and horsetail are open celled and ‘hollow’, which makes it the perfect wicking material to dissipate the moisture that accumulates during the sleep process.
+Aside from the durability aspects as described above, it has to be the ventilation properties that put this product into a league of its own.
+Horsehair and horsetail are open-celled and ‘hollow’, which makes it the perfect wicking material to dissipate the moisture that accumulates during the sleep process.
 Moisture passes through the hollow strands so quickly that if you wet horsehair with water and give it a shake, it dries straight away.

 Horsehair can actually be a combination of the hair and tail.
 When horsetail is graded the tail fibres that are too short to be classed correctly as horsetail will be added to the horsehair grades.

 Secondary, the analogy we use of horsehair acting as millions of tiny individual springs is not as far-fetched as it may sound.
 Over time, the product may naturally settle but it will be the individual hairs that are settling into the minute spaces between them, they are certainly not flattening out – quite impossible!

 How ‘humane’ is the acquisition of horsehair?